rpasricha45/Statistics_Django_App/MachineLearn/README.txt

-- this has the complete lin reg of csv file
+- adds and example graph using javasript - it does not have the "real data"